-Whether we want to admit it or not, Virtual Reality (VR) devices have steadily encroached into our everyday lives.
-In addition to the entertainment industry, VR has also made headway into education.
-This involvement in education naturally causes some to bemoan yet another electronic distraction in the classroom.
-But that pushback may not be warranted—some surprising studies have suggested that VR may have some positive applications/side effects.
+Virtual Reality (VR) devices have steadily encroached into many people’s everyday lives.
+And no, we’re not just talking entertainment.
+VR has also made headway into education.
+This involvement naturally causes some to bemoan yet another electronic distraction in the classroom.
+But that pushback may not be warranted—some surprising studies have suggested that VR has some positive applications/side effects.

 The rest of this article will discuss the pros and cons of VR.